atechsnob/GAMADV-XTD/README.md

 GAMADV-XTD
 ========
 GAMADV-XTD is a free, open source command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.

-This page provides simple instructions for downloading, installing and starting to use GAM.
+This page provides simple instructions for downloading, installing and starting to use GAMADV-XTD.

 GAMADV-XTD requires G Suite for Business, Education, Partner or Government Edition.
 Google Apps Free Edition has limited API support and not all GAM commands work.